Data-Driven Estimation of Quadrotor Motor Efficiency via Residual Minimization: Motor Efficiency Estimation

 The surrogate duality gap is computed as:

-Equation \eqref{eq:gap} serves as a convergence indicator and as $\hat{\delta}(s_t,\lambda)$ decreases towards zero, the iterates approach primal and dual feasibility.
+Equation \eqref{eq:gap} indicates convergence: as $\hat{\delta}(s_t,\lambda)$ decreases towards zero, the iterates approach primal and dual feasibility.
 The optimization terminates when $\Vert r_{\text{dual}} \Vert$ and $\hat{\delta}(s_t,\lambda)$ falls below specified tolerances.
 The overall primal-dual interior-point method is summarized in Algorithm \ref{alg:primal_dual}.